-Due to the evident absence of cycling as a means of transport within Whitby and District and the inherit pedestrian unfriendliness of the road-oriented urban areas, we focus on local people being able to develop their lives and live active lifestyles, as well as unlocking the potential benefits of cycling.
+Due to the evident absence of cycling as a means of transport within Whitby and District and the inherit pedestrian unfriendliness of the road-oriented urban areas, we focus on local people being able to develop their lives and live active lifestyles (walking, cycling, scooting etc), as well as unlocking the potential benefits of cycling.
 The visitor will also benefit from some of these proposals, but the focus should always be first and foremost the resident.
 In this proposal we concentrate on providing infrastructure to allow travel between areas of Whitby and District.

 This is defined by a 10-point plan, below.